RajaMuneerBaigal/Next-App/README.md

    docker-compose logs -f    # to check the logs of the containers
    ```

-   - Visit the browser and hit localhost:3000 to check your next app
+   - Visit http://localhost:3000 to check your next app
-   - Visit https://localhost:9200 to check elastic search
+   - Visit http://localhost:9200 to check elastic search
    - To reset the elastic search password for elastic user use following command:
    ```
    docker exec -it myelasticsearch /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic -i